Review of the Walking Access Act 2008

 About the Act

-The commission leads and supports the negotiation, establishment, maintenance, and improvement of walking access and other associated types of access, such as cycling, horse trekking, 4-wheel driving, hunting and fishing.
+The commission leads and supports the negotiation, establishment, maintenance, and improvement of walking access and types of access that may be associated with walking, such as access with firearms, dogs, bicycles, or motor vehicles.
 The commission works with private landowners, local government, the Department of Conservation and others to carry out this work.

 Who to contact